zinguala/DevSecOps12_FinalProject/README.md

 --------------------------------------------------

-5) add Jenkins permission so we can run sudo without password:
+5) Add Jenkins permission so we can run sudo without a password:

 - sudo su